-In October 2018, we entered into a loan and security agreement, as most recently amended in August 2023, with Hercules, secured by a lien on substantially all of our assets, excluding intellectual property.
+Our Hercules Loan Agreement is secured by a lien on substantially all of our assets, excluding intellectual property.
 This loan contains various covenants that limit our ability to engage in specified types of transactions.
 These covenants limit our ability to, among other things:

-- sell, transfer, lease or dispose of certain assets; - incur indebtedness; - encumber or permit liens on certain assets; - make certain investments; - make certain restricted payments, including paying dividends on, or repurchasing or making distributions with respect to, our common stock; and - enter into certain transactions with affiliates.
+- · sell, transfer, lease or dispose of certain assets; - incur indebtedness; - encumber or permit liens on certain assets; - make certain investments; - · make certain restricted payments, including paying dividends on, or repurchasing or making distributions with respect to, our common stock; and - enter into certain transactions with affiliates.